devcenterco/backend-test-I/README.md

 * Twitter profile name
 * Number of followers

-Target accounts using either of these criteria:
+Target accounts using these criteria:
 * Based on hashtags used
 * Based on number of followers; Between 1,000 - 50,000